oatsoda/when-can-i-have-a-bbq/README.md

 ## TODO

+- Move results to different page URL?
 - Further improve visual elements
-- Improve algorithm - probably a bit lenient at the moment
+- Improve algorithm -
+  - It's probably a bit lenient at the moment
+  - Improve the Precipitation choices
+  - Filter out cooler temperatures if there are better ones (i.e. only LOW scores)
+  - Add windspeed and windgusts
+- Results
+  - Warn on high UV Index
 - Add knobs to allow users to tweak the results
 - Finish implementing the location typeahead/lookup
   - Current API is messy, very verbose and heavily rate limited.
 Perhaps use Azure Maps wrapped in a container?